 Bulk/hauled water is moved by tanker trucks.
-Bulk/hauled drinking water tankers may be used as distribution points for residents who bring a container to be filled or connected to a building, such as a hospital or other critical infrastructure in need of a water supply.
-A list of licensed drinking water haulers by county can be accessed through the California Department of Public Health website, under the Food and Drug Branch.9
+Bulk/hauled drinking water tankers may be used as distribution points for residents who bring a container to be filled.
+Bulk/hauled drinking water tankers could be connected to hospitals or critical infrastructure to siphon those water supplies.
+Before engaging any water hauling services, counties and residents are recommended to verify their license status through the CDPH website, under the Food and Drug Branch.